CeeLo Green: 2009–11: The Lady Killer and solo success

 On August 14, 2011, Green appeared at WWE SummerSlam, performing "Forget You" and the event's theme, "Bright Lights Bigger City".
 He also performed at the 2011 Billboard Music Awards.

-CeeLo re-released his album The Lady Killer as a Platinum Edition on November 28, 2011.
+Green re-released his album The Lady Killer as a Platinum Edition on November 28, 2011.
 The repackaged album contained the original 16 tracks, including remixed versions of "Bright Lights Bigger City" (feat.
 Wiz Khalifa) and "I Want You (Hold on to Love)", plus one extra track, "Anyway", written by Ross Golan.
 The new track served as the album's sixth overall single and first Platinum Edition single.

 Green recorded and wrote "Language of Love" for the Sex and the City 2 soundtrack.
 It was rumored in mid-2010 that he was working with Alien Ant Farm on a track slated for appearance on an upcoming album by the band.
 This was confirmed the following year; however, the track failed to materialize, with Alien Ant Farm singer Dryden Mitchell stating he planned to do a cover of "Easy Lover" with Green, but Green never recorded his parts.

-2012–present: Autobiography and further endeavors
+2012–2015: Super Bowl XLVI and autobiography

 In March 2012, Green performed at a fundraiser for President Barack Obama, who attended.
 Green began singing "Fuck You" with the original lyrics, but then switched to the clean version.
 He released the song "I Love Football" in September 2012, set to the tune of "Blitzkrieg Bop" by Ramones.
 It was chosen by the National Football League as the theme song of Thursday Night Football 2013.

 On February 5, 2013, Green released the song "Only You", featuring Lauriana Mae, a contestant on P. Diddy's Starmaker.
 It was set to be on Green's upcoming fourth album, tentatively titled Girl Power, but in the end did not appear on an album.
 In the same month, Green kicked off his "CeeLo Green Presents Loberace" concert residency (or simply "Loberace").
 Originally intended to be unveiled at the Planet Hollywood Resort and Casino on February 21, 2013, the event was rescheduled to a later date after a fatal shooting along the Las Vegas Strip, where the resort is situated.
 A few months after, on September 10, Green's autobiography Everybody's Brother was released.

 From June to August 2014, Green toured alongside Lionel Richie for his North American All the Hits All Night Long tour.
 Green formed a new band, the Board Memberz, led by musical director Printz Board and consisting of Timothy "Izo" Orindgreff, Lucy Graves, Jazelle Rodriguez, Ashley Dzerigan, Patty A. Miller, and Sojung "Liso" Lee.